Extractive contest design: Introduction

 \section{Introduction}

+In the literature on contests, formalized by \cite{Tullock1980}, the design of contest success functions (CSFs) that maximize the aggregate effort of contestants is a key topic.
+Many papers have examined this issue.
+Maximization of aggregate effort provides CSFs with a positive foundation.\footnote { \cite{Jia2013} referred to this as the \emph{optimally derived foundation}, one among the four types of foundations. }${}^,$\footnote { Some papers have provided CSFs with axiomatic foundations (e.g., \cite{Skaperdas1996} and \cite{Clark1998}). } In the rent-seeking interpretation, the contest designer (politician) intends to maximize the contestants' efforts.
+This is because if the efforts are political contributions, he/she obtains monetary benefits from these efforts, and if the efforts are political lobbying, he/she flaunts his/her power through the efforts.
+Thus, he/she should determine the CSF as it maximizes the efforts.

+This paper considers the design of CSFs that extract the contestants' values.
+Most of the existing literature has investigated the maximization of aggregate effort in a class of CSFs that satisfy some restrictions.
+Owing to these restrictions, the aggregate effort is generically less than the highest value of the contestants, i.e., the optimal CSF does not extract contestants' values.
+Instead, this paper considers the design of CSFs without restrictions and examines the extraction of contestants' values.

-In this paper, we define extractiveness of contest success functions (CSFs).
-In a contest, which is formalized by \cite{Tullock1980}, contestants make an effort, and a winner of a prize is determined according to a probability distribution, which depends on efforts.
-A function that maps from effort tuples to winning probability distributions is called a contest success function (CSF).
-We consider the design of CSFs that extract values of the prize through contestants' efforts.
-We say that a CSF is \emph{extractive} if under this CSF, there exists a Nash equilibrium such that the aggregate effort is equal to the maximum value (the maximum of contestants' values of the prize).
+We define extractiveness of CSFs.
+In a contest, contestants make an effort, and the winner of a prize is determined according to a probability distribution that depends on the efforts.
+A function that maps effort tuples to winning probability distributions is called a CSF.
+We consider the design of CSFs that extract the contestants' prize values through the contestants' efforts.
+We say that a CSF is \emph{extractive} if under this CSF, there exists a Nash equilibrium such that the aggregate effort is equal to the maximum value (the maximum of the contestants' prize values).
 We also say that a CSF is \emph{strictly extractive} if this CSF is extractive, and under this CSF, in every Nash equilibrium, the aggregate effort is equal to the maximum value.
+We consider pure-strategy Nash equilibria.